aquasecurity/kube-bench/docs/README.md

       scored: true
 ```

-`controls` is composed of a hierarchy of groups, sub-groups and checks.
+`controls` is composed of a hierarchy of groups, sub-groups, and checks.
 Each of
 the `controls` components have an id and a text description which are displayed
 in the `kube-bench` output.